-lead regimes, startdates and times is visualized in Figure 4.
+regimes, startdates and forecast times is visualized in Figure 4.

-Results are similar to those for December: even the other startdates show correlations above 0.5 almost exclusively when the lead time is 0, and decrease to zero thereafter, making it impossible to predict the monthly frequency of occurrence of any regime beyond the first month.
+Results are similar to those for December: even the other startdates show correlations above 0.5 almost exclusively when the forecast time is zero, and decrease to zero thereafter, making it impossible to predict the monthly frequency of occurrence of any regime beyond the first month.